acidbubbles/vam-embody/README.md

 You should now be able to interact with your own body, and have the virtual model do the same thing even though your proportions differ!

 ### Known issues

-There is a slight jitter; this is because VaM does all updates in Update, including drawing the lasers and updating the camera position.
+- There is a slight jitter; this is because VaM does all updates in Update, including drawing the lasers and updating the camera position.
 This means we are always one frame late.
+- The `Enhanced Eyes Realastic` by Hunting Succubus will make the eyes transparent for some reason.
+I could not figure out why (yet).
+Other eye reflection clothing work.

 ## License